Tigran Maytesian: Career and concerts

-His performance career started during his studies, when from 1987 until 1998 he was a concertmaster (first violin) in the orchestra of the State Radio and Television of Armenia conducted by Gevorg Adzhemian.
-On invitation by the Estonian Radio "Fourth Station" and the Conservatory of Estonia, from 1993 onwards, he has regularly performed in Scandinavia.
-Since 2000, he lives in Belgium and over 3 years, from 2002 until 2005, he served as the first violin at the National Chamber Orchestra of the Grand Duchy of Luxembourg.
+Maytesian began his professional orchestral career as a teenager.
+From 1987 to 1998, he served as concertmaster (first violin) of the orchestra of the State Radio and Television of Armenia under conductor Gevorg Adzhemian.
+From 1993 onwards, following invitations from Estonian Radio’s Fourth Station and the Estonian Conservatory, he also performed regularly in Scandinavia.

+Maytesian has lived in Belgium since 2000.
+From 2000 to 2007, he served as first violin of the National Chamber Orchestra of the Grand Duchy of Luxembourg.

-He has performed in many recitals and concert series with different pianists and renowned orchestras in Russia, Armenia, Ukraine, Belarus, Kazakhstan, and Israel as well as throughout West-European countries (Finland, Estonia, Luxemburg, Belgium, Poland, Slovakia, the Netherlands, and France).
+He has appeared in recitals and orchestral concerts in Russia, Armenia, Ukraine, Belarus, Kazakhstan and Israel, as well as in several European countries, including Finland, Estonia, Luxembourg, Belgium, Poland, Slovakia, the Netherlands and France.

 Throughout his career, Maytesian collaborated with many prominent conductors such as Gevorg Adzhemian (Armenia), Yuri Alperten (Estonia), Alexander Yakupov, Andrey Krouzhkov, Igor Lerman, Andrey Karapishchenko (Russia), Vyacheslav Prilepin, Alexander Sosnovsky (Belarus), Jeannot Vaymerskirch (Luxemburg), Chen Xi Ze (Tsitsihar Philharmonic Orchestra, China), Hwang Eun Seok (Geoje, South Korea).

 Daniel Blumenthal (Belgium) is one of the pianists accompanying him on a regular basis.
-Among other pianists with whom he gave concerts in different countries are Elisabeth Ginsburg (Moscow, Russia), Irina Tsys, Konstantin Zenkin, Andrey Krouzhkov (Moscow, Russia), Marrit Gerets (Estonia), Luba Harutyunyan (Belgium), Luc Devos (Belgium), Ruben Chakhmakhchyan (Armenia), Joseph Ermin (Ukraine), Young Woong Cho and Mokpo (South Korea).
+Among other pianists with whom he gave concerts in different countries are Elisabeth Ginsburg (Moscow, Russia), Andrey Krouzhkov (Moscow, Russia), Marrit Gerets (Estonia), Luba Harutyunyan (Belgium), Ruben Chakhmakhchyan (Armenia), Joseph Ermin (Ukraine), Young Woong Cho and Mokpo (South Korea).

-Over the years 2022-2025, Tigran Maytesian has been performing recitals, concerts with orchestras and conducting master classes in different regions of South Korea, getting increased popularity and high appraisals for his unique and impeccable virtuoso performance.

-He has founded the "Mind Speller" Chamber orchestra transformed from a String quartet, where, since its establishment in 2011, he has been acting as its conductor, soloist or the first violin at different concerts.
+In 2011 Maytesian has founded the "Mind Speller" Chamber Orchestra, which developed from a string quartet.
+He has served as its conductor and has also appeared with the ensemble as a violin soloist.

 In 2012 he became artistic director of the International Festival des Minimes in Brussels (Belgium) upon invitation by Abbé Jacques Van der Biest, honorary citizen of the city of Brussels, and by Prince Amaury de Merode, President of the "Centre d'Oeuvres de Merode" (Brussels, Belgium).
 He continued and expanded this initiative in 2013, to include also the International Festival Sint Carolus Borromeuskerk in Antwerp (Belgium) and the International Festival at the Cathédrale Notre-Dame-de-la-Treille de Lille, France.
 Starting from 2016, Maytesian has been acting as artistic director of the non-profitable musical association Pro Musica Pulchra guiding a series of music festivals: Festival Catharina in Brussels, Festival St.Andrieskerk in Antwerp and Festival Chapel for Europe in Brussels with participation of young talented musicians from different countries.

 Tigran Maytesian has participated in various music festivals, including International Classical Music Festival "January Music Nights" in Brest, Belarus in 2013.

+Between 2022 and 2025, Maytesian gave recitals, performed with orchestras and conducted master classes in several regions of South Korea.

+In 2026, Maytesian continued his European concert activity with the project Flying Sound – Klang.
+Emotion.
+Präzision, including performances with pianist Daniel Blumenthal at the Herkulessaal in Munich on 15 March and at Die Glocke in Bremen on 30 May.